Why Storms Like Hurricane Dorian Are So Hard to Predict

 A somewhat stronger upper wind flow will gradually turn Dorian north and up the coast.
 Winds will diminish but the rainfall will not.
 It’s likely some areas in the Coastal Carolinas will get a foot or more of rain toward the end of the week.
 Some of these areas saw historic flooding last year.

-After the Carolinas it’s off to sea, where Dorian will lose his tropical characteristics and just become another weather system.
+After the Carolinas it’s off to sea, where Dorian will lose its tropical characteristics and just become another weather system.
 One model has Dorian’s remnants bringing snow to Greenland next week.